brunoamui/cockpit-temp-plugin/README.md

 ---

-**Note**: This plugin is designed for use with pfSense/OPNsense systems but can be adapted for other Linux-based firewall distributions.
+**Note**: This plugin is designed for general Linux systems running Cockpit, Chrony, and GPSD.
+It can be used on servers, workstations, or any Linux-based system that needs precise GPS time synchronization.